-This page contains the current draft of the full text of Chapter 5 of RAFT 2035.
-All content is subject to change.
+This page contains the opening portion of Chapter 5 of RAFT 2035.

 5. Elevating education

 Goal 5 of RAFT 2035 is that world-class life-preparation education to postgraduate level will be freely available to everyone.

 Goal 5, like Goal 4, can be seen as a special case of Goal 3.
 No one will need to obtain paid work in order to enjoy a life of abundant flourishing.
 Therefore, world-class life-preparation education should be available as widely and freely as possible.

 Done well, education opens many new vistas, by providing information, skills, and connections.
 It reduces the chances of people being misled or manipulated, or falling victim to deception or distortion.
 It prepares people better for activities that are more challenging but also more fulfilling.
 This kind of education badly needs to become available more widely and more fully.

 Just as for good accommodation and good food, what will make good education widely available will be to embrace the full potential of automation, including AI.

 The associated technologies are sometimes called “edtech”.
 This includes:

 - An expansion of online materials and online courses